Everyone must stay at home to help stop the spread of coronavirus.

 Tim Storr has two clinics per week offering treatment for all musculoskeletal disorders, such as neck and back pain.

-The nurses provide a full vaccination service for children and travellers.
-Please ask for a holiday assessment form at least 6 weeks before you travel.
-More information can be found on the above tab.
+The nurses provide a full vaccination service for children.
+For travel more information can be found on the above tab.

 There is further information about countries and vaccinations which may be required on the links below